-Through Urban Imprint, Dr. Alfonzo has been demystifying how interactions between the built environment and human activity impact economic, social and ecological value.
-Working with planning and real estate industry professionals, Urban Imprint then leverages that know-how to develop evidence-based sustainable planning, design, and development solutions.
-State of Place, as the marquee offering of Urban Imprint, as a way to integrate Urban Imprint’s empirical approach and methodology into an easy to use, yet comprehensive design, planning, and economic development decision-making and scenario analysis tool that serves to enhance the triple bottom line.
+Through Urban Imprint, Dr. Alfonzo has been demystifying how interactions between the built environment and human activity impact economic, social and ecological value for a decade.
+Working with planning and real estate industry professionals, Urban Imprint leverages that know-how to develop evidence-based sustainable planning, design, and development solutions.
+In 2011, State of Place began as a marquee offering of Urban Imprint, as a way to integrate Urban Imprint’s empirical approach and methodology into an easy to use, yet comprehensive design, planning, and economic development decision-making and scenario analysis tool that serves to enhance the triple bottom line.
 State of Place is now a sister, startup company to Urban Imprint.

 Michelle Drousé Woodhouse is the Strategic Operations Director for State of Place and has over 14 years of experience working across non-profit, public and private sectors in a variety of leadership roles in the United States and United Kingdom.
 She has served in the following roles: business development consultant, project monitoring consultant, non-profit manager, city planner, urban designer, redevelopment project manager, PMO manager, change manager, design manager, delivery consultant, startup consultant, and social enterprise owner.
 Key former employers and clients include: City of Irvine, Forma Design, Design Council UK, and Technology Strategy Board/Innovate UK.
 She also has extensive experience serving on the Board of Directors and as an Advisor for non-profit organizations such as Bridge to Turkey Fund, Pi Beta Phi Women’s Fraternity, Orange County Turkish American Association, Association of Turkish Americans of Southern California, and Orange County Association of Environmental Professionals.